 Program Eligibility and Requirements

-- Be enrolled in or about to be enrolled in a UC Merced undergraduate degree program in the sciences, technology, engineering or mathematics;
+- Must be enrolled in or about to enroll in a UC Merced undergraduate degree program in the sciences, technology, engineering or mathematics;

-- Be on track to receive a bachelor’s degree at the conclusion of the second year of the UC LEADS program (i.e. should apply before junior year or before the fourth year if on a five-year plan; transfer students before the end of the first year or second year if on a three-year plan);
+- Be on track to receive a bachelor’s degree at the conclusion of the second year of the UC LEADS program (i.e. should apply before third year or before the fourth year if on a five-year plan; transfer students before the end of the first year or second year if on a three-year plan);

 - Have a cumulative GPA of 3.0 or higher; and

-- Be able to demonstrate potential for success in a graduate program
+- Be able to demonstrate the potential for success in a graduate program

 How to Apply